No matter what you think, I have never found two students who are exactly the same; and I've coached and worked with tens of thousands of students.

 Keep in mind that you must find a way that is successful for you and then repeat it over and over again until it becomes a habit of success.

 Don't copy someone else because different groups will have a complete different swing pattern.
-Unless you feel that your player's style is very similar to Djokovic, Federer, Nadal, Williams, or Sharapova, you shouldn't try to copy them exactly.
+Unless you feel that your player's style is very similar to Novak Djokovic, Roger Federer, Rafael Nadal, Serena Williams, or Maria Sharapova, you shouldn't try to copy them exactly.